Holocaust survivors standing behind barbed wire after the liberation of Auschwitz-Birkenau in 1945

 Before looking at the meaning and how the Holocaust happened, here are quick facts about the Holocaust you should know:

-- The Night of Broken Glass (Kristallnacht) occurred on the night of November 9, 1938, when Nazis pillaged, burned synagogues, broke windows of Jewish-owned businesses, and attacked Jews in Australia and Germany.
+• The Night of Broken Glass (Kristallnacht) occurred on the night of November 9, 1938, when Nazis pillaged, burned synagogues, broke windows of Jewish-owned businesses, and attacked Jews in Germany and Austria.
 30,000 Jews were arrested and sent to concentration camps.

 The Historical Holocaust and The Nazi Regime